My Education & Background

 Ph.D. in Depth Psychology & Integrative Therapy | Pacifica Graduate Institute

 After 17 years as a freelance fine artist, I understand the benefits and challenges associated with artistic gifts and I specialize in working with highly creative adults, adolescents, and couples.
 Although I work with many professionals in the fields of fine art and entertainment, I also recognize that living a creative life is not defined by one’s choice of career.
 Instead, it refers to a spark of vitality that lives within each of us, which is the source of inspiration and growth.
 My background in the arts informs my approach to therapy through a sense of play, curiosity, wonder, and aliveness.

 I believe human beings have an innate drive toward the fulfillment of possibility.
 Given a gentle and nurturing therapeutic environment, the parts of our lives that involve emotional pain or discomfort often provide the most fertile opportunities for growth and healing.
 I view therapy as a collaborative process, which offers a chance to cultivate sources of strength, meaning, and purpose.

 About My Current Work

 Licensed Marriage & Family Therapist

 I am currently accepting new clients in private practice.
-Our office is located in a peaceful setting in Westwood, CA
+I have offices in both East and West Los Angeles.

 Advanced Training &